-An important aspect of the Procurement Training Strategy is the alignment of training and development opportunities with the Scottish Government's Skills for Success and the Scottish Government's Scottish Procurement and Property Directorate (SPCD) Procurement Competency Framework.
+An important aspect of the Procurement Training Strategy is the alignment of training and development opportunities with the Scottish Government's Skills for Success and the Scottish Government's Scottish Procurement and Property Directorate (SPPD) Procurement Competency Framework.

 DPA is only granted to staff that have demonstrated the necessary skills and have undertaken appropriate training in procurement.
-In addition, those with DPA must complete SPCD's Procurement Competency Framework and consider the use of Scottish Government's Procurement Training Frameworks when preparing their
+In addition, those with DPA must complete SPPD's Procurement Competency Framework and consider the use of Scottish Government's Procurement Training Frameworks when preparing their

 Personal Leaning Plan.
-A list of DPA holders is held in a central location and reviewed biannually, with the last review carried out in May 2020.
+A list of DPA holders is held in a central location and reviewed biannually.